When the Toasters Turn

 Do they fight to be the top list,

-The one I'm currently adding to?
+The one I'm adding to?

 Or is it safer at the bottom,